-- Includes a 1% increase in property tax revenue plus new construction. - Includes the sixth year of a six-year EMS levy rate passed by voters. - Transfers 15% of property tax collections to the Street Fund. - Transfers \$69,665 from General Fund Light money for street light maintenance and capital expenses.
+- Does not include the 1% increase in property tax revenue allowed by law. - Includes property tax increase for new construction and property improvements. - Includes the sixth year of a six-year EMS levy rate passed by voters. - Transfers 15% of property tax collections to the Street Fund.

-• Transfers \$10,000 from the General Fund to the Street Fund for Street Beautification (banners, baskets, traffic islands, & bulb-outs).

-• 1.7% increase applied to the Fire/EMS contract with Tacoma.
+- Transfers \$69,665 from General Fund Light money for street light maintenance and capital expenses. - Transfers \$10,000 from the General Fund to the Street Fund for Street Beautification (banners, baskets, traffic islands and bulb-outs). - 1.7% increase applied to the Fire/EMS contract with Tacoma.

-• Includes library reimbursements of \$59 charged by the City of Tacoma.
+• Includes library reimbursements of \$67 charged by the City of Tacoma.